NovaCat35/blog-client/README.md

 # Wayfarer's Frontier

-Life is a beautiful mix of distractions, occasional depressions, and joyful moments.
+Life is a beautiful mix of ups and downs.
 For all its worth, I like to sort out my thoughts, post some projects I'm working on, and collect insights from all walks of lives while I try to make sense of my own. 🧳

-This project is a current work in progress  ⚠️ <br>
-This project is a current work in progress  ⚠️ <br>
 This project is a current work in progress  ⚠️ <br>

 ## Content Links 🚀